retorquere/zotero-better-bibtex/site/content/exporting/pandoc.md

 ```

 And hey presto, a live LibreOffice/Word file, or an ODT file with
 scannable cites.
-When you first open the document, open the Zotero
+When you first open the document with live citations, open the Zotero
 document preferences and click `OK` *before* you refresh, or you'll get a confirmation
 popup for each citation.
 Also, the Word document is sometimes deemed
 corrupt when opening it, but running the pandoc command again without